-First we’ll line up the led panels.
-The led matrix’s we use have a chained model, which means data enters one end, and is transmitted down a connected line of led panels until every pixel has been set.
+First we’ll line up the LED matrix panels.
+The LED matrix we use have a chained model, which means data enters one end, and is transmitted down a connected line of LED matrix panels until every pixel has been set.
 The arrows printed on the panels and the wood indicate the direction for data flow.
-Data originates in the raspberry pi, enters the airquality HAT, and goes from right to left through the led panels.
+Data originates in the raspberry pi, enters the air quality HAT, and goes from right to left through the LED matrix panels.

-Seeing as we’re putting the panels upside down for assembly the arrows will be slightly different though.
+Seeing as we’re putting the panels upside down for assembly the arrows will be in a different orientation during this stage.